 Powdered milk also comes in handy for making homemade hot chocolate mix which is one of our family's all-time favorite recipes.

-My father, who grew up in the 1950s as a child, told me that he actually prefers powdered milk over regular milk because you can make it creamier!
+My father, who grew up in the 1950s as a child, told me that he prefers powdered milk over regular milk because you can make it creamier!

 Powdered milk can also be called dried milk or milk powder.